Holiday Gift Guide 2022: Six Pillars of Brain Healthy Giving

 Cognitive stimulation and training are critical to preserving our brain’s “cognitive reserve” or ability to resist damage.
 It is developed through lifelong educational pursuits and curiosity.
 Cognitive training involves practicing different activities and techniques to support learning, memory, attention and problem solving.
 Having a deeper cognitive reserve enables the brain to better compensate for damage and continue functioning well.
 To inspire mental fitness, check out these gifts:

-- Subscription to a brain training app like Lumosity for fun, interactive games that challenge your mental abilities.
+2. Subscription to a brain training app for fun, interactive games that challenge your mental abilities.

-- Bridge Magazine subscription like Audrey Grant’s Better Bridge to become more skilled at this challenging card game.
+4. Bridge, Chess, Card Games Magazine subscription to become more skilled at challenging card or board game.

 Social Connection